 Call Now!
 (724) 420-5381

 This is water that is slightly contaminated due to one of two reasons:

 - The source of the water.
-(E.g., washing machine overflow, toilet overflow with some urine, but no feces, or dishwasher overflow.)
+(E.g., washing machine overflow, toilet tank malfunctioning overflow)

 - Neglect.
 (E.g., a water loss that started as a category 1 but sat for a long period of time will become a category 2 due to contamination and bacteria growth.)